-The Legal industry today is going through a cut-throat competition globally and there are several reasons behind the rat race.
+The Legal industry today is going through a cut-throat competition globally, and there are several reasons behind the rat race.
 This varies from geography to geography and firm to firm.
-Better branding and positioning remains one of the many reasons that can be the ‘wish-list’ for a law firm’s managing partner to excel and see how best the firm can manage to make a mark.
+Better branding and positioning, including lawyer brand building, remain one of the many reasons that can be on a law firm’s managing partner’s wish list to excel and see how best the firm can work to make a mark.

-However, following certain steps can help any law firm, irrespective of size or availability of resources (time and money), compete effectively for the attention of clients and referral sources.
-These steps will not only help enrich the law firm’s client list, but also grow the firm as a business from a long term perspective.
+However, following specific steps can help any law firm compete effectively for clients’ attention and referral sources irrespective of size or availability of resources (time and money).
+Following these steps will not only help enrich the firm’s client list by attracting potential clients but also grow the firm as a business from a long-term perspective.

-Before committing to new branding and positioning endeavours, step back and thoroughly assess your current initiatives.
-Basic questions to address at the inception are:
+Before committing to new branding and positioning endeavours, thoroughly assess your current initiatives.
+Essential questions to address at the inception of brand building for lawyers in India are:

 - Who is your target market?